ChrisEssery/group-project/Portfolio/UX_Design.md

    * Bob's vision has been fading for a few years so he would really like to have a bright, lively interface to engage with.
    * Bob's memory occasionally fails him, so he would like there to be short instructions on how to play the games.

-Tailoring the design of the product to meet these needs would, therefore, be beneficial to sally's experience.
+Tailoring the product design to meet these needs would, therefore, be beneficial to Bob's experience and ensure that he is able to use the product.
+Making sure that the UI and UX takes into account his expectations and special requirements is of great importance.

 ## End-user